Students in some categories are eligible to claim welfare benefits.

 Other benefits-related websites should be seen as complementary to gov.uk.
 They will be of use if they offer a clarification or a further service that gov.uk cannot give you.

 Salford Welfare Rights click here

 Salford Welfare Rights are available to students who live or work in Salford.
 The link to this service is given here.

 Full-time students on an interruption of study still count as full-time students for benefits purposes.

 As a result, whether you can get benefits during a break in study depends on the reason for taking time out, and the benefit concerned.

 If you are successfully claiming a means-tested benefit such as Universal Credit, or a legacy benefit such as Housing Benefit, Income Support, income-based Jobseeker's Allowance or income-related Employment and Support Allowance, you can still claim them during your time out from study, subject to their other criteria.

 Illness or caring responsibilities

-The above information was correct at the time of writing however due to continuous changes to state benefits we strongly recommend seeking advice from trained specialists at either your local Citizens Advice Service or your Local Authority before making any claims.
+The above information is correct at the time of writing, however due to continuous changes to state benefits we strongly recommend seeking advice from gov.uk or trained specialists at either your local Citizens Advice Bureau or Salford Welfare Rights.